vincemilo/weatherApp/README.md

 To Do:

-- Show a picture/icon representing the current conditions
-- Change the window colors depending on current conditions
 - Toggle Farenheit and Celsius via click
 - Add clickable action to weather alert to get more info